Zzzz8886/Zzzz8886/README.md

-# Starcatchers pop star
+# WonderPals star

 This is a copycat of the household game —— PopStar

-You're welcomed to try the [starcatcherpop game](https://Jinn-eth.github.io/Starcatcherpop/).
+You're welcomed to try the [wonderpals game](https://Zzzz8886.github.io/Zzzz8886/).

 If you like it, your star will be appreciated~~~